MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-distribution-sharing.md

 > - **Create a workspace for creators to publish content:** Ensure that creators have an available workspace to publish semantic models and reports, or to create other content in the Fabric portal.
 > - **Allocate licenses to creators:** Work with an appropriate administrator to ensure that creators have the appropriate per-user licenses to create and share content.
 > - **Decide what permissions creators should have:** Decide whether creators need Read, Build, or Write permission to existing content.
-> - **Share data gateways:** If necessary, provision data gateway access by adding consumers to data source connections in the User (or User with sharing) role.
+> - **Share data gateways:** If necessary, set up data gateway access by adding consumers to data source connections in the User (or User with sharing) role.
 > - **Decide how you'll handle external users:** Identify whether you'll collaborate with any creators outside the organization.
 If so, decide the approach you'll take to share content with these users.
 > - **Add external guest users:** If you'll share content by using Microsoft Entra B2B, request that the relevant administrators add the guest users.
 > - **Decide whether creators need access to existing items:** Identify whether content creators need access to deployment pipelines, workspaces, individual content items, or data within lakehouses or KQL databases.